 In March, finding a four-leaf clover is hardly a stroke of luck.
 As the 17th of March nears, they seem to sprout up around each corner, blanketing every surface in green just as clover does out in the wilds of Irish landscape.
-Though they are a distinctly-Irish tradition, four-leaf clovers lucky?
+So why are four-leaf clovers lucky?

 But a clover and a shamrock are not entirely the same.
 The word “clover” is a general term for the genus of trifoliums (“three leaf”), which comprises 300 different species.
 What defines a shamrock has been more difficult for scientists to pin down and remains somewhat mythic in the world of botany.

 Four-leaf clovers, possessing an extra leaf, were even more hallowed: Druids believed carrying one allowed them to see demons and would ward off evil spirits, which is probably the talismanic belief that gave rise to the shamrock’s association with luck.

 Kidnapped at age 16 by Irish raiders, Saint Patrick spent the following six years in captivity, working as a herdsman.
 During that time, he embraced Christianity with ardor and enthusiasm, and later in life returned to Ireland to preach his newfound religion.

 After his death on March 17th (the exact year remains unofficial), Saint Patrick fell somewhat into obscurity.
 It was not until the 1700s that Saint Patrick began to enjoy his current status of celebrity.
 In 18th-century Ireland, Irish Christians wore the shamrock both as a sign of pride and as a means to criticize English rule.

 The mother of mankind was said to have carried a sprig of four-leafed clover with her from the Garden of Eden as she left.
 Thus, anyone with a four-leaf clover is believed to be carrying a bit of paradise with them.

 The four-leaf clover is not so uncommon, in spite of their reputation as uncommon harbingers of luck.
 It is estimated there is one four-leafed clover for every 10,000 three-leafed clovers, occurring as a result of a mutation in the regular three-leaf.
 More unusual is finding clovers with more than four leaflets–five, six, seven, and a world record of fifty-six have all been documented.